cournape/Bento/doc/source/guides.rst

 includes the compiler, compiler flags, etc...), but note that new flags are appended to existing values.

-You can also register entirely new builder for a given extension.
-This requires dealing with yaku relatively low-level API, but it enables basically any kind of transformation, like compiling each source differently, associating new tools to existing source suffix, etc....
+You can also register an entirely new builder for a given extension.
+This requires dealing with yaku's relatively low-level API, but it enables basically any kind of transformation, like compiling each source differently, associating new tools to existing source suffix, etc....
 This is unfortunately the only way to override environments ATM::